Jenny Durkan: Missing records

 Official text messages from Durkan from August 28, 2019, to June 25, 2020, were not retained and excluded from public records requests, a violation of the state Public Records Act.
 Communications from Fire Chief Harold Scoggins and then-police Chief Carmen Best in at least June 2020 are also missing, preventing the public from reviewing the decisions to use tear gas on protestors and residents of Capitol Hill.

 On June 3, The Seattle Times filed a lawsuit against the City of Seattle over the missing text messages and the city's mishandling of reporters' public information requests.
 Durkan's office claimed the missing texts were due to an "unknown technology issue", but her staff knew the texts were missing because they were deliberately set to automatically delete.
 The whistleblowers who sought to comply with the law sued the city for retaliation and constructive dismissal.

 In 2023, the City of Seattle paid $600,000 to settle a lawsuit after a federal judge found that Durkan, Best, and Scoggins had intentionally destroyed evidence by deleting text messages related to their handling of protests and the CHOP.

 Personal life

 Durkan is a lesbian.
 She and her partner, Dana Garvey, have two sons.
+Garvey was a senior executive at McCaw Cellular/AT&T, one of the largest cellular communication firms in the United States.
+Garvey has since launched her own start-up, D. Garvey Corp, that employed more than 255 people in the "development and construction of large-scale wireless networks" before starting IconAlytics, a company that authenticates art.

 Durkan and Garvey are unmarried and not registered as a domestic couple.
 Because of this, Durkan did not have to disclose Garvey's financial records during her mayoral campaign.